BurhanOtour/nuget4j/README.md

-A command line tool for updating F30 software pool based on Nuget releases.
+A Java wrapper for NuGet CLI API.